ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ### ### View a single mount target from the API
 {: #fs-get-target-api}

-This request gets the information of a single mount target of a share.
-This call will have the mount path information.
-Use the mount path to attach a file share to VSIs.
+Use the `GET /shares/{share_id}/targets/{target_id}` request to information of a single mount target of a share.
+This call includes mount path information.
+Use the mount path to attach a file share to an instance.

 Example: